MetPX/sarracenia/doc/Admin.rst

    The program runs as a daemon.
 After the initial pass to create the users, It will go into to sleep, and then audit the configuration again.
    To stop it from running in the foreground, stop it with: <ctrl-c>
-   (most common linux default intterupt character) or find some other way to kill the running process.
+   (most common linux default interrupt character) or find some other way to kill the running process.

    **FIXME:** when invoked with --users, sr_audit, should set a 'once' flag,